clab/dynet/doc/source/python.rst

 Using the GPU from Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The preferred way to make dynet use the GPU under Python is to import
+The preferred way to make DyNet use the GPU under Python is to import
 dynet as usual:

 ::